Conditions

 Conditions2022-09-14T18:26:32+01:00

-Cauda equina syndrome2020-04-30T12:00:34+01:00
+Cauda equina syndrome2024-07-25T14:56:04+01:00

 The cauda equina, literally meaning ‘horses tail’, refers to the nerve bundle that controls the pelvic organs and lower limbs.
-When these nerves are compressed or damaged it may give rise to cauda equina syndrome which includes symptoms of leg pain, altered sensation in the pelvic region (e.g. numbness), incontinence, and weakness of paralysis of muscles in the leg or foot.
+When these nerves are compressed or damaged it may give rise to cauda equina syndrome which includes symptoms of leg pain, altered sensation in the pelvic region (e.g. numbness), incontinence, and weakness or paralysis of muscles in the leg or foot.
 Sudden onset cauda equina syndrome is considered an emergency.

 Chronic back pain2020-04-30T12:00:19+01:00